mjosaarinen/lwaes_isa/README.md

 uint32_t enc1s(uint32_t rs1, uint32_t rs2, int fn);
 ```

+The `fn` immediate "constant" is currently 5 bits, covering encryption
+and decryption for both algorithms.
+Appropriate pseudo names for the used
+codepoints can be used.

 For AES the instruction selects a byte from `rs1`, performs a single S-box
 lookup (*SubBytes* or its inverse), evaluates a part of the MDS matrix
 (*MixColumns*), rotates the result by a multiple of 8 bits (*ShiftRows*),